carlwoodward/boris/README.markdown

 # Boris - Because Boris can't cook!

 Boris is a small simple devops management gem.
 All config can be done in one file.
-Sharing deployment packages is as requiring some code.
-It takes ideas from sprinkle and adds config files to the mix.
-Only supports ubuntu at the moment, but you already use that don't you.
+Sharing deployment packages is as simple as requiring a file and including the module.

 Lets look at some code:

-    servers :staging => ['192.168.0.1'], :live => ['192.168.0.2', '192.168.0.3']
+    add_server :test, '123.123.123.123', 'deploy', 'test'
     setup :staging, :live do
       # Web Server
       apt_get_install 'nginx'
-      config_file 'nginx.erb', '/etc/nginx/nginx.conf', :locals => {:server_name => 'test.com', :root => '/somewhere/public'}
+      write_config 'nginx', '/etc/nginx/nginx.conf', :locals => {:server_name => 'test.com', :root => '/somewhere/public'}
     end

 And then defining a config file __nginx.erb__: